-Two of the most commonly prescribed minimally invasive surgical (MIS) procedures to correct anatomical problems associated with infertility and pregnancy loss are laparoscopy and hysteroscopy
+To correct anatomical problems associated with infertility and pregnancy loss your doctor may prescribe a laparoscopy or hysteroscopy

 Laparoscopy and hysteroscopy are two of the most common procedures to either diagnose a woman’s infertility or correct problems that cause infertility and miscarriage.